 [Dynamics Response CV Input Jack] Response modulation input jack.
-The [Dynamics Response CV Input Jack] is normaled to the [Multi Output Jack].
+The [Dynamics Response CV Input Jack] is normaled to the LFO triangle wave output.
 Plugging a patch cable into the [Dynamics Response CV Input Jack] will remove the LFO triangle wave from the signal path.